decant09/bokeh/README.md

 ### Manual
 - I used Google Dev Tools to test for screen responsiveness.
 ![]()
-- I tested on different browsers (chrome, firefox, safari & edge) to ensure the website performs as expected across all of these.
+- I tested on different browsers (chrome, firefox, safari and edge) to ensure the website performs as expected across all of these.
 - I tested on Android and iPhone devices.
 - I tested all the buttons and answer fields on the website manually to ensure that they all work as expected.
 Upon hovering over them the desired effect is realised.
 The main buttons redirect appropriately to the website areas they are linked to.
 The answer